UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Following these precise steps is crucial for an accurate home water bacteria test.

-2. Prep the Tap: Remove the aerator screen from your faucet, as bacteria often grow on the mesh.
-Clean the faucet opening thoroughly with bleach or rubbing alcohol.
-If you have a metal faucet, you can briefly “flame” the tip with a lighter to kill any surface bacteria.
+2. Sterilize the Faucet: Clean the exposed faucet opening thoroughly using diluted bleach or rubbing alcohol.
+If you have a solid metal faucet, you can briefly “flame” the tip with a utility lighter for a few seconds to burn off any lingering surface bacteria.

-3. Flush the System: Turn on the cold water and let it run for 5 to 10 minutes.
-This clears out water sitting in your pipes and ensures you are sampling fresh water directly from the well.
+3. Flush the Cold Water Line: Turn on the cold water and let it run continuously for three to five minutes.
+Do not use the hot water line.
+This extended flushing clears out any stagnant water sitting in your indoor plumbing and ensures you are drawing a fresh, representative sample directly from the underground well.

-Read the instructions twice before opening the bottle.
-Once you break the seal, you have to move quickly to avoid accidental contamination from the air or your hands.
+💡 Pro Tip: Read the included instructions twice before opening your sterile bottle.
+Once you break the seal, you need to move quickly and confidently to minimize the sample’s exposure to airborne contaminants.

 Illustration of a person explaining how to interpret color-changing water test results for contamination.